7.2 Reporting Lifecycle and Data Requests

 ReleaseAudience, privacy limits, interpretation notesSending identifiable data too broadly

-MaintenanceOwner, refresh schedule, and retirement criteriaLetting old reports circulate after definitions change
+MaintenanceOwner, refresh schedule, retirement criteriaLetting old reports circulate after definitions change

-Reporting also requires privacy and minimum necessary thinking.
-A manager may need aggregate turnaround time rather than patient-level detail.
+Reporting requires privacy and minimum-necessary thinking.
+A department manager may need aggregate turnaround time, not patient-level detail.
 A quality analyst may need identifiable records for follow-up.
-An external request may require legal or compliance review.
-The RHIA answer should match detail level to purpose and authorization, especially when the report includes protected health information.
+An external request may require legal or compliance review and possibly a data use agreement.
+The RHIA answer matches detail level to purpose and authorization, especially when output contains protected health information (PHI).

-Report design should reduce manual rework.
-If every month requires analysts to hand-clean the same fields, the better solution may be a data dictionary update, EHR build correction, interface fix, staff training, or source documentation improvement.
-Domain 3 connects reporting to database management, data mining, EHR support, and statistics validation.
-A report is often the symptom; the root cause may be data capture.
+Good report design reduces manual rework.
+If analysts hand-clean the same fields every month, the durable fix may be a data dictionary update, an EHR build correction, an interface repair, staff training, or improved source documentation.
+Domain 3 deliberately connects reporting to database management, data mining, EHR support, and statistics validation; a report is often the symptom while the root cause is data capture.

-For exam scenarios, watch for pressure to publish fast numbers to executives.
-Speed matters, but an administrator should not release unsupported metrics.
-A defensible response states the definition, validates the data, discloses limitations, and sets a repeatable process.
-RHIA reporting is not just producing tables.
-It is building confidence that health information is fit for management decisions.
+On exam scenarios, watch for pressure to publish fast numbers to executives before a meeting.
+Speed matters, but an administrator should never release unsupported metrics.
+A defensible response states the definition, validates the data against the source, discloses limitations, and establishes a repeatable process.
+RHIA reporting is not merely producing tables; it is building confidence that health information is fit for management decisions.
+The credited answer typically standardizes definitions and validates first, even under deadline pressure, and never widens PHI distribution to "be safe."

 Test Your Knowledge